Podcast vs Radio: A Comparative Study

 Source

 In the digital age, audio content has surged in popularity.
 Podcasts and radio, once distinct mediums, are now competing for listeners’ ears.
 But which one offers a more engaging and personalized experience?
-This comparative study delves into the key differences between podcast vs radio, exploring their formats, content, and impact on listeners.
+This comparative study delves into the key differences between podcast vs radio differences, exploring their formats, content, and impact on listeners.

 What are Podcasts and Radio Shows?